baijuka/MS1-Project/README.md

 -   Responsive on all device sizes
 -   Interactive elements
--	Home page:– Logo, navbar, header and footer.
+-	Home page:– Logo, navbar, header and footer
 -	Services Page:- Embedded with various services provided, price and time taken to complete the job
 -   Review Page:- User feedback received added in this section
 -	Contact Page:- This section features with Name text filed, Email field and comment box text area by which users can communicate with the business.
-Als has given the contact telephone number and address of the business.
+Als has given the contact telephone number and address of the business

 ### Features Left to Implement

--   Would like to add online service booking forms in future
+-   Online service booking form will be added in the next version

 ## Technologies Used